Serverless File Uploads for Squarespace

 Hit “Apply” to publish your changes.
 The form you built would then appear on your page:

 That’s it.
-If you want to tailor the file uploader UI to your page layout, check out styling options.
+If you want to tailor the Uploading Widget UI to your page layout, check out styling options.

 Congratulations!
 You have just powered your Squarespace project with file uploading.

-There’s more to what File Uploader can do: showing image previews, applying interactive crop or editing images in any browser.
-Check out the live file uploader configurator to discover available options and get ready-made code snippets.
+There’s more to what Uploading Widget can do: showing image previews, applying interactive crop or editing images in any browser.
+Check out the live file uploader dashboard to discover available options and get ready-made code snippets.

 In case you have any questions feel free to post those around our community area.